 As mentioned before, this is a static picture because it only includes balance sheet information.
 To assess whether or not the company goes in the bankruptcy direction, investors have to complement their analysis with the interest coverage ratio and the revenue growth.

 In conclusion, the debt-to-capital ratio calculator is an insightful tool.
-Still, it could be way more powerful if it is combined with our vast set of financial calculators.
+Still, it could be way more powerful if it is combined with our vast set of.

 What is a good debt to capital ratio?